aurielfournier/CV/PDF_CV.md

 University of Arkansas
 Biometry
 Spring Semester 2016
-Teaching weekly labs on statistics, experimental design and programming in R. Giving lectures, grading materials.
+Developed materials for and taught weekly labs on statistics, experimental design and programming in R. Giving lectures, grading materials.
 Developed materials, scripts and documentation to move all labs from SYSTAT to R. [Link to Materials](https://github.com/aurielfournier/Biometry_Materials)

 University of Arkansas
 Wetlands Ecology and Management
 Spring Semester 2015
-Teaching weekly labs on taxonomy and wetland field methods.
-Giving lectures, grading materials.
+Taught weekly labs on taxonomy and wetland field methods.
+Gave lectures, graded materials.

 Michigan Technological University
 Field Techniques